 -

-The Severity Upgrade of CVE-2023-22518: Come November 7th, 2023, Atlassian ramped up the severity of CVE-2023-22518 to a CVSS score of 10.
-The reason?
-Ransomware exploitation was detected, and like CVE-2023-22515, it allowed creation of admin accounts.
+The Severity Upgrade of CVE-2023-22518: On November 7th, 2023, Atlassian raised the severity of CVE-2023-22518 to a CVSS score of 10.
+Ransomware exploitation had been detected and, like CVE-2023-22515, it allowed the creation of admin accounts.

 Looking to EPSS for advice